-Once the LGPD is in force, data subjects will have the right to request the review of decisions made based only on the automated processing of personal data that affects their interests, including decisions made in the sense of defining their personal, consumption and credit profile or aspects of their personality.
+The data subjects have the right to request the review of decisions made based only on the automated processing of personal data that affects their interests, including decisions made in the sense of defining their personal, consumption and credit profile or aspects of their personality.
 The ANPD will be entitled to audit the automated processing if it suspects the processing is discriminatory.